[Fast Facts] 0-7 Disaster Recovery Levels

 Virtualization is the core of the IT industry nowadays.
 Therefore, disaster recovery of VM data has become critical.

 For small and medium-sized businesses, it is not cost-effective to create and maintain a standby site.
 The ability to automatically backup multiple virtual machines while running, cleanup old backups, and restore backups offsite is sufficient.
 And these features are provided by many professional backup tools.
-I recommend you to try a free virtual machine backup software -- AOMEI Cyber Backup.
+I recommend you try a free virtual machine backup software -- AOMEI Cyber Backup.

 For large enterprises, backups may be not enough to meet their downtime or recovery time objective (RTO) requirements.
 To solve this issue, hypervisor vendors also provide VM failover solutions, and of course, with expensive licensing fees.
 The higher the disaster recovery level is, the higher it will cost.